intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-tip.rst

 The drm-tip branch is the common DRM subsystem testing and integration tree (or "pile" to complete the reverse acronym).
 It's a bit like linux-next for graphics.
-It gets automatically rebuilt and pushed every time one of the branches maintained using :doc:`/dim` is updated.
+It gets automatically rebuilt and pushed every time one of the branches maintained using :ref:`dim` is updated.

 It should be emphasized that no patch ever gets pushed to drm-tip directly, drm-tip is not upstream per se, and no pull requests are ever sent to or from